snoopy82481/new_template_k3s/README.md

 ### ☁️ Configuring Cloudflare DNS with Terraform

 📍 Review the Terraform scripts under `./provision/terraform/cloudflare/` and make sure you understand what it's doing (no really review it).

 If your domain already has existing DNS records **be sure to export those DNS settings before you continue**.

-1. Pull in the Terraform deps by running `task terraform:init:cloudflare`
+1. Pull in the Terraform deps

+    ```sh
+    task terraform:init
+    ```

-2. Review the changes Terraform will make to your Cloudflare domain by running `task terraform:plan:cloudflare`
+2. Review the changes Terraform will make to your Cloudflare domain

-3. Finally have Terraform execute the task by running `task terraform:apply:cloudflare`
+    ```sh
+    task terraform:plan
+    ```

+3. Have Terraform apply your Cloudflare settings

+    ```sh
+    task terraform:apply
+    ```

 If Terraform was ran successfully you can log into Cloudflare and validate the DNS records are present.

-The cluster application `external-dns` will be managing the rest of the DNS records you will need.
+The cluster application [external-dns](https://github.com/kubernetes-sigs/external-dns) will be managing the rest of the DNS records you will need.

 ### 🔹 GitOps with Flux